-Applied to the recruitment and selection of all employees is Chance UK safer recruitment policy.
+Applied to the recruitment and selection of all employees is Chance UK Safer Recruitment Policy.
 The purpose of this policy is to ensure that our staff and volunteers are suitable to work with children and is part of the organisational commitment to keeping children safe from harm and creating a safe and positive environment.
-Please refer to Chance UK Safer Recruitment Policy for further details in addition to below.
+Please refer to Chance UK's Safer Recruitment Policy for further details in addition to below.

-Safe Recruitment at Chance UK includes and is not limited to;
+Safe Recruitment at Chance UK includes but is not limited to;

-- Using application forms, ensuring identification of any gaps or discrepancies in employment history - Integrating a Safeguarding question and task at interview stage in order to identity knowledge and skills base of applications - Providing staff with training on safeguarding including policies and procedures which relate to safeguarding - Completing a DBS check for all staff prior to employment - Securing two appropriate references
+- Using application forms, ensuring identification of any gaps or discrepancies in employment history - Integrating a safeguarding question and task at the interview stage in order to identify knowledge and skills base of applications - Providing staff with training on safeguarding including policies and procedures which relate to safeguarding - Completing a DBS check for all staff prior to employment and renew these every 3 years - Securing two appropriate references